 Curators: The Gems Collective [Terry Cole, Ivy Lockhart, Estefania Morales, Julia Petrocelli and Asja Mijovic]

-A happening: 8hr rave organized by the GEMS collective in a Somerville residence.
-In pairing and preparation for the "Marketplace" exhibition, the event was inspired by Hito Steryl's article "The Terror of Total Dasein."
+A happening: 8hr rave organized by the GEMS collective in a Somerville residence made during the preparation for the "Marketplace" exhibition, the event was inspired by Hito Steryl's article "The Terror of Total Dasein."
 Subverting the economy of presence it featured mystery artists behind the Marina Abramovic masks.

 Simlish & Simulacra